 Glassdoor vs Indeed: Which Is Better for Employers?

-Note that both Indeed and Glassdoor are owned by Recruit Holdings Co., Ltd., which understands the importance of how online recruiting and data sharing of companies and their general profiles make both job seekers and companies who utilize their services better informed and prepared to find the perfect match.
+Note that both Indeed and Glassdoor are owned by Recruit Holdings Co., Ltd. who understands the importance of how online recruiting and data sharing of companies and their general profiles make both job seekers and companies who utilize their services, better informed and prepared to find the perfect match.

 Indeed vs Glassdoor: Pricing & Features